retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 .. image:: _static/step_matrix/step_matrix_demo_plot.svg

+This is the simplest step matrix.
+It has individual unique events as a rows, columns corresponds to the positional number of event in user log and the value in the matrix shows what percentage users have given event at a given step.
+Note, that total value in each column is always 1 (all users must be at specific state at each step or have ENDED their trajectory).

+Below we will explore how to plot and customize step matrix.

 Basic example
 =============

 This notebook can be found `here <https://github.com/retentioneering/retentioneering-tools/blob/fix_normalization_funcs/examples/step_matrix_tutorial.ipynb>`__.

-This document describes available functionality for step_matrix function.

-To run examples below we need to import retentioneering, import sample dataset and setup config:
+To run examples below we need to import retentioneering, import sample dataset and update config to set names for the columns:

 .. code:: ipython3